 In 2015 the Halve Waste Councils committed to delivering a food and garden organics collection service for residents.
 This has resulted in a 90% take up with 50,000 households from four Shires participating.
 22,000 in Albury, 17,000 in Wodonga, 5,000 in Indigo and 5,000 in Federation Council.

 The community has really rallied behind the organics service.
 In fact, the group of Councils has produced the highest quality compost with the lowest levels of contamination in the State.
 So far, the contamination rate has been less than 1% overall!

 Andrea Baldwin (pictured left) manages the Halve Waste Initiative on behalf of the Councils.
 She was recognised at the awards as the ‘best’ waste manager driving organics collection and recovery.

-This year the service generated over 45,000 tonnes of food and garden organics, all of which is being recycled into much needed compost for farms.
+To date (November 2017) and since its introduction in 2015, the service has generated over 54,000 tonnes of food and garden organics, all of which is being recycled into much needed compost for farms.

 Mike Ritchie from MRA Consulting Group accepted the award on behalf of AlburyCity and said “If any council was looking for a model for implementing a food and garden organics collection service and engaging the community – Halve Waste is the answer.
 The Halve Waste Councils are to be congratulated for their initiative and achievement in halving the waste to landfill in the region.”